Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/how_to_contribute.md

     - `make lint` checks that source code and tests follow the style guide.
     - `make test` executes all unit tests.
     - `make docs` compiles the documentation.
-- When all tests pass, make a pull request to the `develop` branch.
+- When all tests pass, make a pull request to the `main` branch on GitHub.
 :::

 ## Setup